aarya-bhatia/www.aaryab.in/content/_index.md

 #### Software Development Engineer, PrivateLink - AWS
 July 2025 – Present
 - Update infrastructure in CDK to include Hydra approval workflow for security compliance tests
-- Optimize throughput by batching API calls between AWS regions causing large spikes in processing queue
+- Optimize throughput by batching internal API calls between AWS regions causing large spikes in processing queue
 - Execute and improve backfill scripts to migrate VPC endpoints to new metering workflow
 - Assisted in migration to new metering system dependency to address scaling concerns and simplify team infrastructure.
 - Ran scale up operations for cron job system for customer billing operations to address over and under billing issues.